awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-dynamodbstreams-lambda/README.md

 This AWS Solutions Construct implements a pattern Amazon DynamoDB table with stream to invoke the AWS Lambda function  with the least privileged permissions.

-Here is a minimal deployable pattern definition in Typescript:
+Here is a minimal deployable pattern definition:

+Typescript
 ``` typescript
 import { DynamoDBStreamsToLambdaProps,  DynamoDBStreamsToLambda} from '@aws-solutions-constructs/aws-dynamodbstreams-lambda';